LintDAO/ic-burn/README.md

 It uses IC's random number API raw_rand instead of burn's getrandom.

-Train an LSTM (Long Short-Term Memory) model and reason about the corresponding price through the Coin ICP price history in 2024.
+Train an LSTM (Long Short-Term Memory) model and reason about the corresponding price through the Binance ICP price history in 2024.

 ## Prerequisites
 Rust: Version 1.85.0.